extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/dcf_cli/advanced_cli.rst

 .. code:: shell

-    $ st2 run bwc-topology.switch_list -h
+    $ st2 run network_inventory.switch_list -h
     List all the devices in the inventory for the specified fabric or device IP

     Optional Parameters:
         env
             Environment variables which will be available to the script(e.g. key1=val1,key2=val2)
             Type: object

         fabric
             Name of the Fabric for switches to be listed
             Type: string

         host
             IP of the device to be listed
             Type: string

         timeout
             Action timeout in seconds.
 Action will get killed if it doesn't finish in timeout seconds.
             Type: integer
             Default: 600

 Next, we will go through the CLI required for DC Fabric workflows.
 Exploring each action in these packs is beyond the scope of this document.